ssardina/tapp-fixture/README.md

     $ pip install pandas json pyshorteners coloredlogs
     ```

+## How to use it

+First, configure your club by editing file `config.py` with the following information:

+- PlayHQ keys to access the Public API:
+  - Organization id. (e.g., "`8c4d5431-eaa5-4644-82ac-992abe224b88`")
+  - `x-api-key`: provided by PlayHQ support.
+  - `x-tenant`: the id of the sport (e.g., `bv` for Basketball Victoria).
+- Season information, including the name as it appears in PlayHQ.

-Second, set all the constants at the top of the notebook.
-Those constants most often will need to be set once for the club/season.
+These constants most often will need to be set once for the club/season.

-Finally, to run it, open notebook [playhq_scrape.ipynb](playhq_scrape.ipynb) and run the system cell by cell, checking on the way all is consistent, until the generation of `CSV` file ready to be up to TeamApp.
+Finally, to run the system, open notebook [playhq_scrape.ipynb](playhq_scrape.ipynb) and run the system cell by cell, checking on the way all is consistent.

+In the last steps, it will generate a `CSV` file ready to be up imported to TeamApp in the Schedule section.

 By default, the system extracts game for **next Saturday**, but this can be changed by setting constant `GAME_DATE`.